VikashChoudhary-04/linux-cheatsheet/Linux.md

 - checkinstall: Creates and installs a native system package (e.g., .deb) from compiled source code, allowing clean package management.

 - make uninstall: Attempts to remove software installed from source by reversing the installation steps (only works if supported by the Makefile).

+- mknod: Manually creates a device node (special file) in /dev by specifying its type and major/minor numbers.

+- mknod /dev/sdb1 b 8 3: Creates a block device named /dev/sdb1 with major number 8 and minor number 3.

+- udevadm: Queries and controls the udev device manager, allowing inspection of device metadata and rules.

+- udevadm info --query=all --name=/dev/sda: Displays detailed udev and sysfs information for the specified device.

+- lsusb: Lists all USB devices connected to the system along with basic identification details.

+- lsusb -t: Displays USB devices in a hierarchical (tree-like) structure showing hubs and device relationships.

+- lspci: Lists all PCI devices such as graphics cards, network adapters, and sound cards.

+- lssci: Lists SCSI and SATA storage devices, including hard drives, SSDs, and optical drives.

+- dd: Copies and converts data at a low level by reading from an input source and writing to an output destination, commonly used for disk imaging and backups.

+- dd if=<input> of=<output>: Copies data from the specified input file or device to the specified output file or device.

+- dd if=<input> of=<output> bs=<bytes>: Copies data using a specified block size to control read/write performance.

+- dd if=<input> of=<output> bs=<bytes> count=<number>: Copies a fixed amount of data defined by block size multiplied by count.